swcarpentry/python-novice-inflammation/04-func.md

 >
 > 2. Create another function that calculates the cost of the trip for each day.
 > This function will recieve the following as arguments: the list of kilometres traveled per day,
 > the fuel effieciency of the car in litres per kilometer, and the fuel cost per litre.
+The function should return a list that contains values
+> which represent the cost of the trip per day.
 >
 > Test you function using a fuel efficiency value of 0.5, and $2 for the cost of a litre of fuel.
 >